 Remember these three outcomes because they are ultimately your customer’s experience of what your organization does.
 Focusing on them will change the way you work, help to remove silos, and get IT and the business back together.

-How focusing on quality, value, and convenience changes things
+How focusing on quality, value, and convenience changes things for IT

 They will shift your focus from outputs to the quality, value, and convenience of what your organization delivers from the customer’s view.
 If you focus on delivering quality that’s measurable against the value your organization provides, then you cannot fail.

 However, we don’t often see quality frameworks that do more than provide yes/no answers to compliance or a solid unit of measure beyond 1-5 maturity scales.
-And how often do you compare the value you deliver to other similar organisations?
+And how often do you compare the value you deliver to other similar organizations?

 Hopefully the following will help.